Schrader, Herrera Beutler Introduce Bill to Protect Endangered Salmon and Steelhead on the Columbia River

 Exponentially increasing sea lion predation in recent years threatens salmon populations in the Columbia River

 U.S. Reps.
-Jaime Herrera Beutler (R-WA) and Kurt Schrader (D-OR) have introduced the Endangered Salmon and Fisheries Predation Prevention Act, a bipartisan bill to improve the survival of endangered salmon, steelhead and other native fish species in the Columbia River system.
-The legislation provides tribal members and government fish managers with the means to remove sea lions from specific areas where they are posing the most harm.
+Kurt Schrader (D-OR) and Jaime Herrera Beutler (R-WA) have introduced the Endangered Salmon and Fisheries Predation Prevention Act, a bipartisan bill to improve the survival of endangered salmon, steelhead and other native fish species in the Columbia River system.
+The legislation provides tribal members and government fish managers with the means to remove sea lions from specific areas where they are

 “Over the last few years, we’ve seen a record number of California and Steller sea lions in the Columbia River from Astoria to Bonneville Dam,” said Rep. Schrader.
 “These sea lions pose a real threat to the salmon in the river that BPA ratepayers and my constituents pay hundreds of millions of dollars annually as part of the largest mitigation program in the country for threatened and endangered species.
 These predators are present in numbers totally inconsistent with their historic range.
 Even the National Marine Fisheries Service called the mortality of salmon returning to the Columbia River Basin that’s attributable to sea lions alarming.
 We need to eliminate this threat to our iconic Oregon salmon that are struggling to survive.
 I’ve been working with Rep. Herrera Beutler and our states, tribes, and local communities for several years now on solutions to save our salmon, and this legislation will provide the states and tribal members the authority they need to eliminate this threat once and for all.”